Skip to main content

 Predictable behavior for integrators

-The swapExactInput function (for aggregators) never queues—it either executes fully or reverts.
-This makes integration predictable:
+The swapExactInput function (for aggregators) never queues.
+It either executes fully or reverts.

-// This either gives you exactly amountIn of USDT, or reverts
+// This either gives exactly amountIn of USDT, or reverts

 // Never partial fills, never queues